 The length of the Level I Training is approximately 80 contact hours.

-Level I Curriculum
+Level I Topics

 The length of the Level II Training is approximately 180 contact hours.

 To view Level II learning objectives, click here.

 Level II Topics